irularif/pokedex-expo/README.md

 ## 🚀 How to use it

-To set this repository up, you need an Expo account [with access to EAS](https://docs.expo.io/eas/).
-After that, you need to run these commands.
+To run this app, you need the Expo Go app.
+After that, you need to run this command.

 - `$ npm install --global expo-cli` - This installs expo command-line interface.
 - `$ npm install` - This installs all required Node libraries